adineshreddy1/SupplyChainManagementIntoBlockchain/README.md

 A blockchain based solution which records the temperature of a shipment and gives the status of the shipment to Seller, Buyer. <br />

-A blockchain based system which records the temperature of a shipment during transport.
-The temperature should not exceed 20°C and buyer can either accept or reject the shipment based on the temperature reading.If the temperatue exceeds 20°C for 3 times with time interval of 10 minutes.It is going to REJECT FROM BUYER.
+A blockchain based system which records the temperature,location and other paramaters of a shipment during transport.
+Depending upon our requirements of tracing of the product , we can keep them into blockchain for tracing the location,status, time,temperature and others.

 ## Architecture diagram :